imadhava/LibraryManagement/README.md

     ]
 }
 Response:
-Success (200):
-{
-    "message": "Book details updated successfully",
-    "title": "the greatest gatsby",
-    "author": "fitzgerald",
-    "pages": [
-        {"page_number": 1, "content": "Updated Chapter 1"},
-        {"page_number": 2, "content": "Updated Chapter 2"}
-    ]
-}
+Success (200): JSON containing the updated book details (lowercase title and author).
 Error (404): Book not found.
 Running the Application

+Install Flask:
+Bash
-Install Flask: Make sure you have Python installed.
-Then, install Flask using pip: pip install flask
+pip install flask
-Run the Application: Save the code to a file (e.g., app.py) and run it: python app.py
+Save the code to a file (e.g., app.py).
+Run the application:
+Bash
+python app.py
-Access the API: The application will run on http://127.0.0.1:5000.
-Use tools like Postman, curl, or your browser to interact with the API.
+Access the API: http://127.0.0.1:5000 (Use tools like Postman, curl, or your browser to interact).
 Example Use Cases

 Add a Book:

-Request:
+Bash
 curl -X POST http://127.0.0.1:5000/create -H "Content-Type: application/json" -d '{
     "title": "The Great Gatsby",
     "author": "F. Scott Fitzgerald",